 As the democratic awakening sweeps across the Arab world, the Obama administration is struggling to find the right balance between short-term crisis management and the longer-term need for a new approach that breaks with Washington’s dark history of military intervention and support for autocratic regimes.
 After some initial missteps, the administration was able to strike, more or less, the right balance in the case of Egypt, using its ties with the Egyptian military to help nudge Hosni Mubarak from power without distracting from the historic display of people power in Tahrir Square.

 As the violence intensified in March, the White House faced a chorus of voices from respected liberals like Senator John Kerry, as well as from perennial hawks like Senators John McCain and Joe Lieberman, calling for a no-fly zone.
-The administration was right to resist those calls in favor of a series of UN Security Council–mandated measures—freezing the regime’s assets, imposing sanctions on Qaddafi and his associates and organizing humanitarian assistance—that fell short of military action.
+The administration was right to resist those calls in favor of a series of UN Security Council–mandated measures—freezing the regime’s assets, imposing sanctions on Qaddafi and his associates and organizing humanitarian assistance—that fall short of military action.
 The administration has also opened up contacts with the opposition but has not recognized it or provided arms.

 The democratic awakening in the Arab world presents the United States with an opportunity to put that past behind us.
 It offers us a chance to align our interests with democratic change and economic progress.
-It would be a tragedy if we allowed the intervention in Libya to distract us from these difficult and important challenges.
+It would be a tragedy if we allowed the obsession with a no-fly zone in Libya to distract us from these difficult and important challenges.
 We need to deal with longstanding allies like Jordan, Bahrain and Saudi Arabia—which continue to resist democratic reforms—and to help the Egyptian people consolidate democracy and create jobs and economic opportunity.
 The most productive role for America in the Middle East today is diplomatic and economic, not military.